Foundation Year (Year 0):

 Candidates who do not possess normal minimum entry qualification are interviewed and considered individually by members of the course team on the basis of their prior learning or working background.

-Five GCSE passes including English Language and Mathematics at grade C or above (grade 4 or above for applicants holding newly reformed GCSEs in England), plus one of the following:
+Five GCSE passes including English Language and Mathematics at grade C or above (grade 4 or above for applicants holding newly reformed GCSEs in England), plus 96 points from at least 3 A levels (or equivalent) Typical offers may include:

 We are delighted to receive applications from students who have studied Computer Science at GCSE or A-Level (often called Computing by the main examination boards) and we will give due consideration to them.
 Currently, only a minority of students have had a chance to study Computer Science (especially at GCSE), so do not worry if you have not had the opportunity.